 Observe demonstrations or training in the simulator that validate operator actions for a given event or accident condition

 Review of Maintenance Areas: Obtain a brief description of each of the licensee’s corrective maintenance performed on the components selected for inspection.
 Description of the corrective maintenance work performed should be sufficient to allow understanding of the type of work performed for each of the components in the systems.
+Additionally, inspectors should try to determine through review of these corrective work maintenance activities whether licensee’s preventive maintenance or other programs such as aging management are being reasonably effective in preventing component failures.
 Discussions with plant engineering or operations department may be necessary to understand the reasons for the corrective maintenance activities.

 Review outstanding repetitive maintenance work requests and deficiencies that could affect the ability of the components to perform their functions.